Terms and Conditions of Booking

 5. The Cost of your Holiday

 We reserve the right to increase or decrease the prices of unsold holidays at any time before your booking is confirmed.
 You will be given the correct current price of your chosen holiday at the time of booking.
+Any ad-hoc or one-off discounts offered cannot be combined with our sole occupancy free place offers.
+Ad hoc promotion discounts may not be combined with other discounts existing or offered.
+Club or association discounts are valid for 12 months and will expire unless renewed annually.
 Once your booking has been confirmed, we will guarantee not to surcharge any existing booked arrangements.
 Costs charged by suppliers with whom you have a separate contract, even if arranged by us, may be subject to change.

 6. Alternations and/or Cancellations by you

 Should you wish to make any changes to your holiday arrangements after they have been confirmed, you must advise us in writing.
 Whilst we will endeavour to assist, we cannot guarantee we will be able to meet any such requests.
 Any alterations made to the existing booking except additions will be deemed to be a cancellation and the charges, as set out below, shall apply.
 It may also be necessary to levy an administrative charge to process any alterations.

 Should you or any member of your party need to cancel your chosen holiday once it has been confirmed, the party leader must immediately advise us in writing.
 Cancellation charges will then be payable as set out below to compensate us for the cost of making your booking and the risk that we may be unable to re-sell your cancelled arrangements.
 These charges are calculated from the date on which written notice of the cancellation is received by us.